Grelot/blog/content/activity/index.md

 ## Missions

-In FLORIMOND DESPREZ GROUP, the missions of the bioinformatician are the following:
+In Florimond Desprez Group, the missions of the bioinformatician are the following:

 ###  Implement bioinformatics solution